-Sieve the flour and baking powder into a bowl, add the sugar and blend together well.
+Measure the flour and baking powder into a bowl, stir to combine and sieve into a mixing bowl.

-Add the butter to the bowl and using a fork, blend everything together until the mixture resembles fine breadcrumbs.
+Add the butter and using a fork, blend everything together until the mixture resembles fine breadcrumbs.

 Stir in the milk then use your hands to bring together a soft mass of dough.